-- Testing for privately contracted individuals when there is no existing PA for treatment, CDC 27 - CALOCUS when there is no existing PA for treatment, CDC 27, Service Focus 31 - Assessment for adults undergoing a medical operation, CDC 27, Service Focus 33
+- Testing for privately contracted individuals when there is no existing PA for treatment, CDC transaction type 27 - CALOCUS when there is no existing PA for treatment, CDC transaction type 27, Service Focus 31 - Assessment for adults undergoing a medical operation, CDC transaction type 27, Service Focus 33

-When a Provider has an existing PA for treatment, and it is determined that either testing or CALOCUS are needed, the Provider must complete a CDC 42, and additional PA related data elements (including diagnostic information), which both must meet medical necessity criteria.
+When a Provider has an existing PA for treatment, and it is determined that either testing or CALOCUS are needed, the Provider must complete a CDC transaction type 42, and additional PA related data elements (including diagnostic information), which both must meet medical necessity criteria.
 Data from the previous request may be utilized to populate this request.

-When an adult with SoonerCare is referred for a biopsychosocial assessment because they are undergoing a medical operation, a 27 CDC with a Service Focus of 33 will create a PG058 Authorization which will allow the provider to bill the 90791.
+When an adult with SoonerCare is referred for a biopsychosocial assessment because they are undergoing a medical operation, a CDC transaction type 27 with a Service Focus of 33 will create a PG058 Authorization which will allow the provider to bill the 90791.
 For children, no CDC is necessary due to the 90971 being a non-PA service for children.